How can you spend EYPP funding to most effectively meet children’s needs in the current climate?

 “I wouldn’t hesitate in recommending Boogie Mites to anyone caring for children in the early years.
 The extensive learning outcomes for children that it offers, makes it very good value for money.
 I believe it should be an essential piece of ‘toolkit’ within the industry.”

 How can we help?

 Boogie Mites have been supporting early years settings with EYPP funded music training and resources projects for many years.
 Here are four types of project with feedback that highlights the uplifting factor, impact on school readiness skills, and the legacy.

 1. Online self-paced training and programme packs

 Read more about our School Ready Literacy Programme

 Read more about our Maths Programme

-Please contact firstname.lastname@example.org to discuss working with us to enhance music provision at your setting, boost wellness and development for staff, children and parents through music in 2021.
+Email [email protected] for information, or to organise a training package that best fits your needs/budget exclusively for your setting/nursery group, or for any other enquiries.
+We would love to work with you to enhance the music provision at your setting, boost wellness and development for staff, children and parents, through music in 2024.